The Moth Poem

 Years later, I still buy moth postcards,

-trying to mend the hold nobody made
+trying to mend the hole nobody made

 with moth shaped safety pins.